-There were two zoo inspections that took place this quarter and, although both required some follow up work, licences were issued at The Falconry Centre in Hagley and the Owl Farm.
-Animal inspections have continued with more and more businesses starting to re-open as the economy starts to return to normal.
+Phere were two zoo inspections that took place this quarter and, although both required some follow up work, licences were issued at The Falconry Centre in Hagley and Licence Were in the Country Centre in Hagley and with more and more businesses starting to re-open as the economy starts to return to normal.
 Many inspections were put on hold as businesses remained closed during the pandemic, but catteries and riding schools, for example, have now started to reopen slowly.
 As part of our intelligence work in animal welfare and licensing, our Intelligence Officer concluded findings for an operation that the licensing team commissioned on illegal puppy breeding and related activities, such as nuisance and general welfare of dogs.
 During lockdown the prices of dogs increased and, throughout the country, there was a general issue around illegal puppy breeding so these findings will now be explored further in quarter two.